 Thursday, September 7, 2017

 Cedar Grove has a smaller store than Lodgepole, but has all categories of food and could be used for a one week resupply easily enough.
 I had breakfast and lunch at the order window.
 I loaded my website and checked email and weather on the wifi there.
 There were showers, laundry, hotel, and a visitor center.
 I met two other hikers who had walked from Cottonwood Pass!!
-They are on a Soloman Route, which terminates at Glacier Point on the south rim of Yosemite Valley, and is named after a progentor of the John Muir Trail.
+They are on the Theodore Solomons Trail, which terminates at Glacier Point on the south rim of Yosemite Valley, and is named after the progenitor of the John Muir Trail.
 The ascent from Cedar Grove had burned recently, but had probably been a pleasant pine / oak / chapparral system before the fire.
 In spite of the corrals at Cedar Grove, none of today's trails had been excessively beaten by stock use.

 Camp: Frypan Meadow